pdol9/PlatForge/README.md

 be easily included into Dockerfile and modifying the setup.sh script accordingly.

-* This tool was developed primarily for use with terminal (bash shell)
+* This tool was developed primarily for use with terminal (bash shell).

 ## Installation